 The aim of the course is to provide students a thorough exploration of the current global conditions and challenges, applying the various concepts to contemporary real-world situations regarding business in the global environment, focusing, in particular, to growing and internationalizing the entrepreneurial firm.
 In this context we will explain why the world’s country differ, how global trade patterns are determined, and how contemporary strategies used by firms to act in the global business environments.
 Finally, emphasis will be placed on the strategies that firms adopt to compete effectively in the international business environment and explains how firms can perform in production, marketing, innovation, in order to compete and succeed in the international business .

 For SMEs and new innovative ventures the ability to quantify internal business processes is invaluable in providing a control mechanism to monitor the performance of production units.
 This is more important for startups seeking business survival in a risky and uncertain market environment.
 To this end, this course will develop appropriate tools to facilitate a broad understanding of internal performance evaluation, benchmarking and productivity measurement.
 Students will use empirical tools and real datasets to perform on-hands measurement of performance indicators analyzing the role of technological innovations in productivity growth, identifying peers, and simulate strategic plans.
-In addition, they will learn how to use recently developed, very user friendly software to compute efficiency and productivity and what is popular known as Stochastic Frontier and Data Envelopment Analyses.
+In addition, they will learn how to use recently developed, very user friendly software to compute efficiency and productivity and what is popular known as Data Envelopment Analysis.